IBM/platinum-demos/docs/300-digital-labor-leveraging-odm-decisions-in-watsonx-orchestrate/demo-preparation.md

 <p/>

 <details markdown="1">
-<summary>2 - Request your Cloud Pak for Business Automation environment</summary>
+<summary>2 - Request a Cloud Pak for Business Automation environment</summary>

 To run this demonstration, you will need an OpenShift environment with Cloud Pak for Business Automation 23.0.1 installed.
 We will use IBM Operational Decision